SciSpark/SciSpark/README.md

 Possible pitfalls:

 Your computer may cache some of your web files, resulting in a page that does not display the SciSpark skin correctly.
-If you suspect this is the case, you can reset the cache with command + shift + R.
+If you suspect this is the case, you can reset the cache with command + shift + R (on Mac).

 #Getting Started